samkravitz/discovery/README.md

 # discovery
 A Gameboy Advance emulator written in C++

 ![discovery](assets/discovery.png)

 ## Preamble
 When I was 10 years old, I vividly remember watching people on YouTube play Gameboy games on their PC, using a mysterious program called an 'emulator'.
 Although I didn't have the technical knowhow at the time to install one myself, this experience sparked my curiosity about computer systems.
 While I learned more and more about how computers worked, the technical details of how a machine could emulate another machine remained unknown to me.
 I resolved very early in my programming career that I would eventually build an emulator myself.
-This project represents over a decade of Discovery.
+This project represents over a decade of *~Discovery~*.

 ![kirby](assets/kirby_gameplay.png)